bluefinsh/devops-blueprint/README.md

 # Actions:
 - Testing for code quality with https://sonarcloud.io/.
-- Testing for code quality is also possible with apps from Marketplace -.
+- Testing for code quality is also possible with apps from Marketplace.
+- GitHooks for local actions: https://docs.microsoft.com/en-us/learn/modules/explore-git-hooks/2-introduction-to.